"And above all else we don't ever, ever let them get into cars."

 The movie learns from the failures of past franchises and has a constant, forward momentum that defies logic and reason.
 This is easily the best and most entertaining movie of the franchise because of the confidence of which the movie is propelled.
 None of the films are known for their dialogue, but somehow the stilted lines and bad acting fit together.
 Johnson knows exactly what kind of movie he's in and for the first time in the franchise, so does everyone else.
 The film's construction adequately hides most of its gaping flaws and preposterousness.

 Fast Five is the culmination of the entire franchise.
 Looking back at its central character, Brian O'Conner's evolution, you see how needfully dull he is played by Walker.
 In #1, he is an undercover cop who is disgraced by the end for letting Dom go.
 In #2, he's on the run in Miami but redeems himself clearing his record by helping out the FBI.
 In #4, he somehow joins the FBI after having his criminal record wiped only to abandon law enforcement once and for all by again breaking out his heterosexual life partner, Terreto.
-In #5, he along with Dom are full fledged fugitives hiding out very poorly in Brazil being hunted down by Hobbs.
+In #5, he along with Dom are full fledged fugitives hiding out very poorly in Brazil and being hunted down by Hobbs.

-Fast Five sheds all the dead weight from previous Fast & Furious films and under the tight direction of Lin, who very much proves his action direction chops andl really propels an incredibly entertaining ride.
+Fast Five sheds all the dead weight from previous Fast & Furious films and under the tight direction of Lin, who very much proves his action direction chops and really propels an incredibly entertaining ride.
 The stilted dialogue, ridiculous one-liners, and one-note acting performances build together with some very explosive action scenes to make for fun-filled viewing.
 The ridiculous climax is thrilling and fun.
 The exotic locale of Rio de Janeiro, Brazil adds a needed flavour and excitement previous entries sorely lacked.

 I had a blast with this film, laughing out loud many times and watching the thrilling action revealed on screen.
 Screenwriter Chris Morgan, not 5-years-old contrary to popular belief, subverts expectations mostly while still adhering to some classic action movie troupes.
-Summing up the franchise, it's obvious all the odd-numbered movies, 1, 3, and 5, are the relatively good, watchable ones.
+Summing up the franchise, it's obvious all the odd-numbered movies, #1, 3, and 5, are the relatively good, watchable ones.
 The use of practical action and staged spectacles was a visual treat.

 If you liked any of the previous Fast & Furious films or anything about them for that matter, Fast Five will satisfy your inexplicable urges for fast cars, faster action, and balls out destruction.
 No one seemed to care about the countless bystanders that were surely killed in every chase scene.
 Fast Five is definitely both fast and furious.
 I was certainly never bored like I was in previous films.
-(And FYI, make sure to stay after the credits...)

 "I live my life a quarter mile at a time."